Huy3nMy/Cracking_WEP/README.md

 ## 2. WEP Issues

-- The IV is a 24-bit field is too small and is sent in the cleartext portion of a message
+- The IV is a 24-bit field which is too small and is sent in the cleartext portion of a message
 - Identical key streams are produced with the reuse of the same IP for data protection, as the IV is short key streams are repeated within short time
 - Lack of centralized key management makes it difficult to change the WEP keys with any regularity
 - When there is IV collision, it becomes possible to reconstruct the RC4 keystream based in the IV and the decrypted payload of the packet